EpicOrange/riichi_advanced/documentation/documentation.md

 - `"revealed_tiles"`: selects revealed tiles, i.e. the tiles that appear on top of the game (like dora indicators)
 - `"visible_tiles"`: selects all tiles visible to the current player. (basically treats this as a big hand to match on) This includes visible tiles in other players' hands (e.g. when Open Hands is on).
 - `"scry"`: selects scryed tiles visible to the current player.
 See the `"scry"` action for more info.
+- `"last_scryed_tile"`: selects the last scryed tile visible to the current player.
+See the `"scry"` action for more info.

 In addition, a couple selectors allow you to select _multiple_ targets.
 For example, selecting `["hand_any", "last discard"]` and matching on pairs will check if any individual hand tile matches the last discard, and will not match a pair that exists purely in hand.
 Note that using two or more of these leads to the cartesian product of the targets, which can be expensive to match against.